PF

 Instructions

-1. 1To make the meatballs, squeeze the Italian sausage out of the casing and into a large bowl.
-Add the breadcrumbs, egg, and diced onion.
-Using your hands, mix the ingredients until combined.
-Form the mixture into about 24 ping pong ball sized balls.
+1. 1Squeeze the Italian sausage from its casing into a large bowl.
+Add the breadcrumbs, eggs, and diced onion.
+Mix with your hands until just combined, then form the mixture into approximately 24 meatballs (ping pong ball–sized).

-4. 4Add the meatballs back to the skillet and gently stir to coat them in sauce.
-Place a lid on the skillet and let the meatballs simmer in the sauce for 15 minutes.
-Cook the pasta while the meatballs simmer.
+5. 5Return the meatballs to the skillet and gently stir to coat them in sauce.
+Cover with a lid and simmer over medium-low heat for 15 minutes until the sauce thickens slightly and flavors meld.

 Nutrition — Per Serving